zwave-js/node-zwave-js/docs/getting-started/migrating-to-v8.md

 We have migrated the repository to the latest version of `yarn`.
 This changes a few things, mainly regarding installing dependencies and editor support.
 The repo is configured to automatically use the correct `typescript` dependency, but if anything goes wrong, please read [this](https://yarnpkg.com/getting-started/editor-sdks#vscode).
 Also check out the updated documentation on [developing locally / installing from GitHub](https://zwave-js.github.io/node-zwave-js/#/development/installing-from-github).

+## Raise minimum supported Node.js version to 12.22

+Node.js 10 has been EOL since April 2021 and many Node.js packages have dropped support since then.
+In order to be able to properly maintain `zwave-js`, we now need to drop support aswell going forward.
+We chose to raise the bar a bit further (to Node.js `12.22`) in order to make use of some new features.

+## Change secondary exports to `package.json` subpath exports

+Since Node.js 12 officially supports `package.json` subpath exports, we removed our hand-rolled build step that has been causing some weirdness when developing on Windows for a while.
+Importing the secondary exports `zwave-js/Values` etc. should continue to work, but you won't be able to import internal paths like `zwave-js/build/lib` anymore.
+Make sure you import the official exports only.

 ## Skip querying user codes during the interview